sictweb/bti425-2020/notes/security-intro.md

 When using an HTTP client/requestor, *the programmer* must fetch the token from the app's storage area, and include it in the header of the request.

-> Angular apps can work a bit differently.
+> Angular apps can work a bit differently, and help enable this for the entire app.
-> You'll learn now in the next few weeks.
+> You'll learn how do do this soon.

 In both situations, the listening app will notice the cookie or token in the request headers.
 It will then inspect and validate its contents.